What is the DustRam® System Equipment, and how does it make dust free tile removal and other dustless flooring removal possible?

-The DustRam® System Equipment was specially designed by Jack King, a 30+ year professional of the Flooring industry in the Phoenix, AZ area, and President of Arizona Home Floors, LLC.
+The DustRam® System Equipment specially designed by Jack King, a 40+ year professional of the Flooring industry in the Phoenix, AZ area, and President of Arizona Home Floors, LLC.
 After years of installing beautiful new floors, Jack could not tolerate the dusty conditions homes were left in and was concerned about his client’s health, as well as the workers of his company.

 I have heard that Tile Removal is a horrible, dusty mess.
-Is it really Dust Free with the DustRam® System Equipment?
+Is it Dust Free with the DustRam® System Equipment?

-There is a growing number of DustRam® Certified Contractors nationwide that no longer use ineffective plastic barriers, fans, water or other haphazard methods to try to limit the invasive dust from getting onto your ceilings and walls, into your cabinets and drawers, on your draperies, furniture, carpets, or in your electronics and ductwork.
+There is a growing number of DustRam® Certified Contractors nationwide who no longer use ineffective plastic barriers, fans, water or other haphazard methods to try to limit the invasive dust from getting onto your ceilings and walls, into your cabinets and drawers, on your draperies, furniture, carpets, or in your electronics and ductwork.

 Are there any additional benefits from a DustRam® System Equipment removal?

-Certified DustRam® Contractors not only have the best equipment, they are required to attended 3 Days of hands-on equipment and process training at the DustRam® corporate headquarters to learn proper operation of the equipment, techniques to ensure that every removal is done efficiently and delivers dust free results.
+All Certified DustRam® Contractors not only have the best equipment, but they are also required to attend three days of hands-on equipment and process training at the DustRam® corporate headquarters.
+Learning the proper operation of the equipment and techniques ensures every removal is done efficiently and delivers dust free results.
 DustRam® Contractors spend most of their time on the floor using the equipment, it is more ergonomic than bending or leaning over machine tools, and allows them to be closer to the work surface to monitor what they are doing.

 Is there anything else I should be concerned about in regards to my Flooring removal project?